cloudmesh-community/book/chapters/devops/devops-iac.md

 * Continuous Build - Integrate - Test - Deploy
 * Continuous Monitoring and Observability

-The first 2 practices - Automated Infrastructure and Automated Configuration Management - can be satisfied by many IaC tools.
+The first practice - Automated Infrastructure can be fulfilled by IaC tools.
+By having the code for IaC and Configuration Management in the same code repository as application code ensures adhering to the practice of shared version control.

-According to [@terraformuprunningbook], there are
-"
+Typically, the workflow of the DevOps team includes running Configuration Management tool scripts after running IaC tools, for configurations, security, connectivity, and initializations.

+## How IaC tools are different from Configuration Management Tools

-> 4 broad categories of such tools
+There are 4 broad categories of such tools  [@terraformuprunningbook], there are
+> "
 > * Ad hoc scripts: Any shell, Python, Perl, Lua scripts that are written
 > * Configuration management tools: Chef, Puppet, Ansible, SaltStack
 > * Server templating tools: Docker, Packer, Vagrant
 > * Server provisioning tools: Terraform, Heat, CloudFormation, Cloud Deployment Manager, Azure Resource Manager
->
-> Chef and Ansible encourage a procedural style, while Terraform,
-> CloudFormation, SaltStack, Puppet and Heat encourage a more declarative style.
-"
+> "

-## How IaC tools are different from Configuration Management Tools

 Configuration Management tools make use of scripts to achieve a state.
 IaC tools maintain state and metadata created in the past.